glebec/int-jit-comp/README.md

 node hello-world.js # runs the compiled & optimized program
 ```

 Read the code, understand how it works, and see the difference in how the final result is produced.
-There is also a deliberately broken source GS file (`hello-broken.gs`); try changing the files to load that source code.
+There is also a deliberately broken source QS file (`hello-broken.qs`); try changing the files to load that source code.
 How do the different modules behave when given incorrect code?
 (Hint: the interpreter fails in a different way than the compilers do.)

-## GScript Informal Spec
+## QuipScript Informal Spec

-* A GScript program manipulates and/or prints a single stateful string value.
+* A QuipScript program manipulates and/or prints a single stateful string value.
 * Blank lines are ignored.
 * Any line beginning with `#` is a comment.
 * One statement per line, three kinds of statements: